Creating a seller account with Amazon Singapore

 - Customs.
 According to Amazon’s policies, you cannot import products under Amazon's name or identify Amazon as the declarant, importer of record, or consignee.
 You or your freight forwarder will have to be listed as importer or consignee and nominate a customs broker.
 Also note that all your goods sent to fulfilment centres should be sent under Delivery Duty Paid Destination freight terms with all relevant duties and customs fees.

 - Export controls.
 As a seller you are responsible for all import and export obligations, and for the payment of all applicable import duties, GST, and other taxes required to sell your products on Amazon.sg.
 You should ensure that you are permitted to sell and deliver particular products under the applicable export and import laws for each jurisdiction where your customers may reside.
-For more information on Singapore rules and regulations for importing and exporting goods, please refer to our guide.
+Please refer to our guide for more information on Singapore rules and regulations for importing and exporting goods.

 - Reporting obligations.
 Each Amazon registered seller should comply with local tax rules and reporting requirements.
 Note that you are solely responsible for (i) determination of your tax residency status, and taxes due, (ii) accounting (iii) filing your tax return to the appropriate tax authority.